johnpgarry/linux/Documentation/admin-guide/xfs.rst

 	optional, and the log section can be separate from the data section or contained within it.

+  max_atomic_write=value
+	Set the maximum size of an atomic write.
+The size may be specified in bytes, in kilobytes with a "k" suffix, in megabytes with a "m" suffix, or in gigabytes with a "g" suffix.

+	The default value is to set the maximum io completion size to allow each CPU to handle one at a time.

   noalign
 	Data allocations will not be aligned at stripe unit boundaries.
 This is only relevant to filesystems created